 During the freshman and sophomore years, students should take at least 12 of the following 18 hours of liberal arts core honors courses:

 - PHI 2083, Introduction to Philosophy-Honors

 During the junior and senior years, students are required to take at least 12 hours of "Honors" designated courses at the 3000 and 4000 levels.
 At least six of these hours must be satisfied by honors contract work in courses in the student's major field of study.
 Students usually satisfy the remaining six-hour requirement by completing the following courses:

 However, students may consult with the honors director regarding options for completing these six hours of the upper-level requirement.

-A student must maintain a minimum cumulative grade point average of 3.25 while taking a minimum of 28 hours of course work each academic year.
-Students who complete 24 hours of Honors designated course work, maintain a cumulative grade point average of 3.25 or higher, and satisfy all other requirements for graduation will receive their diplomas with the distinction of Henderson State University Honors College Scholar.
+Students who complete 24 hours of appropriate Honors designated course work, earn a cumulative grade point average of 3.25 or higher by the time of graduation, and satisfy all other requirements for graduation will receive their diplomas with the distinction of Henderson State University Honors College Scholar.

 Henderson State University